StarAntonU/bookstore/README.md

  ```

 + After you authenticate and get a JWT token, you can create a category.
-+ Don’t forget add your token in the Authorization header as a Bearer Token every time.
++ Remember to add your token in the Authorization header as a Bearer Token every time.

 *Method* **POST** `http://localhost:8088/api/categories`